 - BMI must drop at least 5 points

 Medicare covers panniculectomy when it’s a medical need.
 This is the removal of the pannus.
 There is no rule to define cost or coverage prior to plastic surgery.
 In some cases, you pay first and get a reimbursement.
 Any serious need for the removal of skin has coverage.
 If excess skin makes your daily life tough, talk to your doctor.

-Does Medicare Cover Skin Tag Removal
+Does Medicare Cover Skin Tag Removal?

 Medicare will reimburse skin tag, flat wart, wart, and seborrheic keratosis removal in special situations.
 This means the problem area needs to bleed, cause pain, have swelling, or be harmful.
 Talk to a dermatologist about options for your skin.
 If insurance won’t pay any portion, the doctor may have a finance plan.
 Part B will help pay for some of the costs when you see the specialist.
 Depending on your plan, you might not need a referral.

-Does Medicare Cover Rhinoplasty
+Does Medicare Cover Rhinoplasty?

 Medicare will only cover rhinoplasty surgery if it’s need stems from a mishap; or, if the surgery improves bodily function.
 Rhinoplasty surgery fixes the septal bone.